 The Canadian Women's Foundation

-Since 2015, I have worked at the Canadian Women's Foundation, a national non-profit organization that funds community programs across Canada to help women, girls, and gender-diverse people move out of violence, out of poverty, and into confidence and leadership.
+From 2015 to 2025, I worked at the Canadian Women's Foundation, a national non-profit organization that funds community programs across Canada to help women, girls, and gender-diverse people move out of violence, out of poverty, and into confidence and leadership.

-As Manager, Content and Web, my focus is on demonstrating the need for and impact of the Foundation's work, with the ultimate goal of helping to raise the Foundation’s profile, increase public engagement, and support philanthropy.
+As Senior Manager, Content and Web, my focus was on demonstrating the need for and impact of the Foundation's work, ultimately raising the Foundation’s profile, increasing public engagement, and supporting philanthropy.

 Major projects:

-I manage the editorial production of donor-facing publications including our impact reports and Changemaker newsletters.
+I managed the editorial production of donor-facing publications including impact reports and Changemaker newsletters.

-I have overseen redesigns of the Foundation's website that involved restructuring site navigation and rewriting content to align with strategic goals, as well as improving user experience and SEO.
+I managed redesigns of the Foundation's website that involved restructuring site navigation and rewriting content to align with strategic goals, as well as improving user experience and SEO.

-I lead production of the Foundation's annual reports and Changemaker newsletters, which entails developing editorial lineups, writing impact stories, in-depth articles, and gathering photography, illustrations, and video to support storytelling.
+I led production of the Foundation's annual reports and Changemaker newsletters, which entailed developing editorial lineups, writing impact stories, in-depth articles, and coordinating photography, illustrations, and video to support storytelling.

-• Contributing to communication strategies for awareness, advocacy, and fundraising campaigns
+Contributing to communication strategies for awareness, advocacy, and fundraising campaigns, including the award-winning Signal for Help campaign.

 Toronto Metropolitan University